 Control by S-CSCF and HSS: For each IMS subscription, an HSS entry indicates, which third party authentication service or WWSF owns the subscription relating to a given IMS identity.
 The HSS is the natural repository for subscription-related information.
 This information is sent to the S-CSCF over Cx during registration.
 The eP-CSCF sends the identity of the third party authentication service or WWSF (whichever acted as the authorization entity) to the S-CSCF with the REGISTER message.
 The S-CSCF can then check whether the third party authentication service identities or WWSF received from the eP-CSCF and the HSS respectively match.

-Editor’s Note: The selection of the appropriate countermeasure is ffs.
+The details of the countermeasures are selected as follows:

+If WAF is deployed inside of the operator domain, then we can use the countermeasure control by WAF maintained by operator.
+If WAF belongs to the 3rd party domain, then we can use the countermeasure control by S-CSCF and HSS.

 The following Figure 6.1.3.2-2 shows an example registration flow illustrating the case when the control is enforced by S-CSCF and HSS.
 The new parameters are shown in red.